Frequently Asked Questions

 How good is it?

-But if you’re looking for a way to add eye and face tracking to your Index with a reasonable amount of effort and you’re okay with a few quirks like blinking not being perfectly detected every time, then this project is exactly what you’re looking for.
+But if you want to add eye and face tracking to your Index with a reasonable amount of effort, and you are okay with a few quirks like blinking not being perfectly detected every time, then this project is exactly what you are looking for.
+It is not always perfect, but once you have it, you will never want to play without it.

 How good is the tracking quality?